The university provides various options for medical coverage. Coverage is provided through Aetna.

 More information is available:

-Rice University is fully covering the cost of Virta for all benefits-enrolled employees and dependents with type 2 diabetes and prediabetes who are enrolled in any Rice University health plan.
+Rice University fully covers the cost of Virta for all benefits-enrolled employees and dependents with type 2 diabetes and prediabetes who are enrolled in any Rice University health plan.

 What you will get with Virta:

-Please note: There are some serious medical conditions that would exclude patients from the Virta treatment.
+Please note: Some serious medical conditions would exclude patients from the Virta treatment.
 Start the application process now to find out if you qualify.

 For information on your coverage while traveling outside the United States, please visit our travel services website.
 If you would like to receive a personalized letter explaining how your plan will work while traveling outside the United States, you can contact the Aetna Medical Concierge listed above.